fwolfst/git-story/README.md

 tooling to conveniently use named branches and integrations in a rather specific development and deployment processes (at betterplace).

-**Calling git-story will create directories and files in your current working directory**

 ## Usage

 ```bash